 And I loved her for it.

-Then around another Sukkot in Eretz Yisrael, a Chassidish-American acquaintance came up to me and started wishing me all sorts of nice things for the coming year -- in Yiddish.
+Along these lines, another Sukkot in Eretz Yisrael was approaching when an English-speaking Chassidish-American acquaintance came up to me and started wishing me all sorts of nice things for the coming year — in Yiddish.

 Ironically, I suddenly felt irritated.